aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 Etherpads
 +++++++++
-Quite a bit of my job at AT&T Labs involved figuring out how Open Source products worked and informally documenting my findings for my supervisor.
+Quite a bit of my job at AT&T Labs involved figuring out how open source products worked and informally documenting my findings for my supervisor.
 I used etherpads extensively to take notes, record step-by-step procedures, and the dreaded "it's not working the way it's supposed to be working" situations.
 The etherpads are on public servers and still accessible.

 Sampling of Topics: